KaDerox/Axo-McLCE-ModLoader/CONTRIBUTING.md

 ## How to Contribute

-1. Fork the repository.
+1. Get the modloader cpp and h files.
-2. Create a new branch for your changes.
-3. Make your improvements or fixes.
+2. Make your improvements or fixes.
-4. Submit a pull request with a clear description of what you changed and why.
+3. Submit a pull request with a clear description of what you changed and why.

 ## Additional Technical Info
 1. Loader currently uses 6 custom files: